This is the homepage of Jussi Ylikoski.

 I have also edited some books and journals, and currently serve as the editor-in-chief of Finnisch-Ugrische Forschungen.

-My publications can be found here.
+My publications can be found here and my brief CV here.

 Furthermore, I have got myself a life.